group6tech/diva-docs/app/v2/articles/signing-into-diva-client.md

 sortOrder: 2
 ---

-Before you starting editing, you need to sign into DIVA Client.
+Before you start editing, you need to sign into DIVA Client.
-This is the tool with lets you mount different drives, which contain different sets of media and projects.
+This is the tool with lets you mount drives, which contain different sets of media and projects.

 ### To sign into DIVA Client